sideprotocol/plonky2-ed25519/README.md

 **Test Results:**
 Our tests demonstrate a remarkable reduction in proving time for ed25519 signatures — from 45 seconds to 5 seconds with plonky2-ed25519.
 This optimized performance showcases the power of GPU parallelization in cryptographic operations.

+**DISCLAIMER: This implementation is currently in its early stages and is not deemed production-ready.
+Use for experimentation and exploration purposes only.**

 ## Contributor
  - [SIDE Labs](https://sidelabs.co)